gbv/login-server/README.md

 Shows a site to login (if not authenticated) or directs to [`/account`] (if authenticated).

 ### GET /login/:provider
 Shows a login page for a provider.
-For OAuth providers, this page will redirect to the provider's page to connect your account, which then redirects to [`/login/:provider/return`].
+For OAuth providers, this page will redirect to the provider's page to connect your identity, which then redirects to [`/login/:provider/return`].
 For providers using credentials, this will show a login form.

 ### POST /login/:provider
 POST endpoint for providers using credentials.
 If successful, it will redirect to [`/account`], otherwise it will redirect back to [`/login/:provider`].